 3. Iron the hem down where it is pinned.
 If you have cut the edge you are hemming, as with a shortened dress, iron the hem down with the pins, but then remove the pins and fold the edge 1/4-1/2″ under and then pin and iron again so that there will not be an exposed edge that can fray.
 Always leave your pins in until you’ve sewn the hem!

 4. Now it’s time to sew.
 I find that the easiest, strongest, and most reliable hem stitch is the vertical hem stitch, which is illustrated below.
-As you can see from the picture below, the stitch goes through Layer 2, comes up and barely catches Layer 1 before repeating the cycle.
+As you can see in the tutorial below, the stitch goes through Layer 2, comes up and barely catches Layer 1 before repeating the cycle.

 Tips and Tricks: